-We're open for Clearing.
+We open for Clearing on 5 July 2021.
 To support you through the process and help you make the best decisions for your future, we’ve created a useful checklist to help you prepare.

 First step: Don’t panic.
 Clearing isn’t scary but if you follow our helpful hints, it’ll make the process easier than ever.